 The following departments offer approved Cognitive Science courses.
 Additional courses may be selected in consultation with Jürgen Bohnemeyer, the CCS Director of Graduate Studies.

-Currently, any Anthropology course must be selected in consulation with CCS Director of Graduate Studies.
+Currently, any Anthropology course must be selected in consultation with CCS Director of Graduate Studies.